gitcoinco/matching_contracts/README.md

 ## Development

 Create a copy of `.env.example` and fill in the environment variables, the proceed to the following sections.
+If you don't plan on deploying the contracts, you should be able to leave these with the defaults.

 ### Contract Setup